Lbridges/design-system-grid/README.md

 ## Contents / Dependencies
 Repo Contains:
 - A page named components for saving unused work, with hopes of future purpose
-- Styles for component scraps are saved in a seprate file.
+- Styles for component scraps are saved in a separate file, not compiled
-- A single page of html with a custom stylesheet.
+- A single page of html with custom styles
-- Assets folder for images and placeholders
+- SCSS
-- JS folder for scripts
+- Bootstrap

 ## Practical Applications